Home » Vegetarian » Grandma’s Green Bean Casserole

 fork of grandma's green bean casserole over a plate

-Tips for the Best Casserole
+Tips For The Best Casserole

 • If you’re a cheese lover, the only things that you need to mix are your cracker crumbs with some parmesan cheese for an extra gooey topping!

-• For more crunch on top of your casserole, you can add french-fried onions to the topping.
+• For more crunch on top of your casserole, you can add french fried onions to the topping.

 • To prep your fresh green beans, boil them for around 6 minutes before transferring them to an ice bath using a slotted spoon.
+Drain completely.

 Green Bean Casserole Recipes

 I can eat green bean casserole all the time and even thought I love it so, I do like to add some extras to it to shake things up a bit.
-Some of my favorite twists is this green bean bundle casserole, this copycat Magnolia Table green bean casserole, and this cracked green beans recipe in casserole form.
+Some of my favorite twists is this green bean bundle casserole, this copycat Magnolia Table green bean casserole, and this cracked green bean recipe in casserole form.

 If you love this recipe as much as I do, pin this to your favorite casserole Pinterest board and share it on your favorite social media channels!

-grandma's green bean casserole collage
+pinterest pin image for grandma's green bean casserole

 scoop of grandma's green bean casserole